wangyc82/DeepDRK/README.md

    - git (2.21.1)

-    Installation:
+    Installation of DeepDR includes the following steps:

     - step 1: git clone https://github.com/wangyc82/DeepDRK;

     - step 2: download the combined training data (combination_data.RData) from https://wanglab.shinyapps.io/DeepDRK/, and put it in the DeepDRK folder.

-    Dependencies of DeepDRK including
+    Dependencies of DeepDRK includes the following:

     - Readr1.3.1 and all its dependencies;